mycampus-project/my-garage/README.md

 - `JWT_SECRET` - Secret that will be used for encoding JWTs.
 It should not change between deployments, otherwise all issued tokens will become unreadable
 - `CRYPTO_SECRET` - Secret that is used for encoding/decoding Nokia Auth tokens.
 It should not change between deployments, otherwise all saved nokia auth tokens in the database will become unreadable
 - `MONGODB_URL` - URL to mongodb.
 Should contain all auth stuff needed

+In Azure, we use `App Service` that runs Docker containers.
+Deployment goes like this:

+1. Github Actions build the Docker container
+2. Container is pushed to an Azure Container Registry
+3. Container Registry sends a webhook to App Service
+4. App Service pulls latest Docker Container and runs it with all necessary environment variables

+### Admin Frontend

+Admin Frontend app is a React app that is compiled to static assets (html, css, js), hence it does not require any servers to run itself.
+Hence, the project can be built and then the static files could be hosted from S3 or whatnot.

+This app requires these environment variables to be available in the environment **at build time**:

+- `REACT_APP_BACKEND_URL` - URL pointing to the backend that will be used as base url for all requests. **Please make sure it does not have a trailing slash**

+In Azure, we use `Static Web App` to do the hosting for us.

+Deployment goes like this:

+1. Github Actions build the app using `Azure/static-web-apps-deploy` action.
+   This action does everything: build, upload, deploy.

+That's it!

+### Timebooking frontend

+Everything from `Admin Frontend` section also applies to timebooking app.
+Same environment variables, same deployment process.